magento/knowledge-base/src/troubleshooting/general/magento-2.4.1-wrong-message-on-paypal-via-braintree-guest-checkout.md

 ## Workaround

 The workaround for this issue is that the customer can log in at a store (Logged-in users do not use guest checkout.) where guest checkout is disabled.
-This issue is scheduled to be resolved in Adobe Commerce version 2.4.2, which is scheduled for release in Q1.
+This issue was fixed in Adobe Commerce version 2.4.2.

 ## Related reading